 Introduction

-In settings with poor water, sanitation and hygiene (WASH) conditions, children are exposed to enteric pathogens through multiple environmentally mediated pathways, such drinking water, food, hands, flies, soil, surfaces and objects.
+In settings with poor water, sanitation and hygiene (WASH) conditions, children are exposed to enteric pathogens through multiple environmentally mediated pathways, such as drinking water, food, hands, flies, soil, surfaces and objects.
 These exposures can lead to gut colonization with pathogens, resulting in asymptomatic carriage, subclinical infection or symptomatic diarrhoeal disease.1 Both subclinical changes to the gut and symptomatic diarrhoea can lead to nutrient loss and growth failure,1 and malnutrition leaves children further vulnerable to diarrhoeal disease through weakened immunity.2,3 Diarrhoea caused an estimated 534,000 deaths among children under 5 years in 2017,4 and undernutrition is a leading contributor to child mortality and morbidity globally.5 An estimated 62% of diarrhoea deaths and 16% of growth failure among children under 5 years are attributed to faecal exposure from poor WASH.6 However, several large, recent trials of household- and community-level WASH interventions found small or null effects on child diarrhoea and growth, which may be because the interventions failed to reduce environmental faecal contamination, or because environmental faecal contamination from inadequate WASH was not the primary cause of child diarrhoea or growth failure in those populations.7–9 Faecal contamination in the environment is usually assessed by enumerating faecal indicator bacteria (FIB) such as E. coli, which have been associated with increased risk of diarrhoea and reduced growth in children.10 However, FIB are imperfect proxies of health risk as they can originate from non-faecal sources,11 and cannot confirm pathogen presence12 or differentiate between human and animal faeces which carry different levels of health risk.13 Directly measuring enteropathogens in environmental matrices may better capture child exposures to disease-causing organisms and predict health outcomes, and detection of human vs. animal-specific microbial source tracking (MST) markers may indicate health risk of different magnitudes.14 Understanding whether and to what extent specific enteropathogens and host-specific MST markers in the environment are associated with child health outcomes can help illuminate the mechanisms behind the modest or null effects in recent WASH intervention trials and guide the development of future interventions.
 We conducted a systematic review and individual participant data (IPD) meta-analysis to assess associations between enteropathogens and MST markers in different types of household samples and subsequently measured pathogen-specific enteric infections, diarrhoea and growth failure in children.

 Methods

-We conducted a systematic search of the PubMed, Embase, CAB Direct Global Health, Agricultural & Environmental Science Database, Web Of Science, and Scopus databases to identify studies that (1) implemented a WASH intervention with a prospective design and concurrent control (i.e., randomised controlled trial, matched cohort, controlled before-and-after study), 2) measured pathogens and/or MST markers in environmental samples, and 3) measured at least one of: pathogen-specific infections, diarrhoea or child anthropometry.15 We limited the search to intervention studies to allow assessing intervention effects on environmental contamination as an additional objective.15 We excluded studies that only measured FIB.
+We conducted a systematic search of the PubMed, Embase, CAB Direct Global Health, Agricultural & Environmental Science Database, Web Of Science, and Scopus databases to identify studies that (1) implemented a WASH intervention with a prospective design and concurrent control (i.e., randomised controlled trial, matched cohort, controlled before-and-after study), (2) measured pathogens and/or MST markers in environmental samples, and (3) measured at least one of: pathogen-specific infections, diarrhoea or child anthropometry.15 We limited the search to intervention studies to allow assessing intervention effects on environmental contamination as an additional objective.15 We excluded studies that only measured FIB.
 We only included studies published after 2000 to capture more recently advanced pathogen detection methods but did not limit the search to any specific method.
 The systematic review search strategy and analysis plan were pre-registered on Open Science Framework (https://osf.io/8sgzn/).
 We followed PRISMA guidelines (Figure S1, Table S1) and evaluated bias in studies using an adapted version of the Newcastle-Ottawa scale (Table S2).16 Details on our systematic review have been described elsewhere.15